-Terminology Definition Contact time may take a virtual rather than face-to-face form through the use of email, email discussion groups, virtual learning environments and other technology-aided means, in a work-based setting, etc. Contact hours are calculated based on the actual number of hours spent face to face with the lecturer/facilitator/teacher/trainer and may or may not be formally scheduled.
+Terminology Definition participatory discussion on a one-on-one or small group basis; a laboratory session; a trainer facilitating the development of practical skills; the development of practical skills through guided practice; etc. Contact time may take a virtual rather than face-to-face form through the use of email, email discussion groups, virtual learning environments and other technology-aided means, in a work-based setting, etc. Contact hours are calculated based on the actual number of hours spent face to face with the lecturer/facilitator/teacher/trainer and may or may not be formally scheduled.
 Core course a compulsory general education course that reflects the provider's philosophy or needs of the society.
 Course a defined body of knowledge, skills and attitudes acquired over a specified period of time.
 A course may be awarded one or more credits and can generally be completed in one term or one semester.
 OR A unit of instruction comprising a sequence of educational activities in a particular field or range of related fields of education.
-This can also be referred to as a 'module', 'unit' or 'subject'.9 Course syllabus a document that provides information on the course with respect to code, name, duration, credits, pre-requisites, method of instruction, method of evaluation, general objectives, behavioural objectives, content and required resources Credit A credit is an approximate measure of the volume of learning involved in a learning programme expressed in terms of the number of contact (teaching/lecture and/or experience gathering) hours.
+This can also be referred to as a 'module', 'unit' or 'subject'.
+9 Course syllabus a document that provides information on the course with respect to code, name, duration, credits, pre-requisites, method of instruction, method of evaluation, general objectives, behavioural objectives, content and required resources Credit A credit is an approximate measure of the volume of learning involved in a learning programme expressed in terms of the number of contact (teaching/lecture and/or experience gathering) hours.
 It provides learners with an indication of the scale of the commitment into which they are entering and helps ensure that qualifications of the same type at the same level are comparable in terms of learning load.
 Credit hour also known as a semester hour, is the term commonly used as a measurement of class time.
 One credit hour is comparable to a minimum of 15 hours of theory (i.e. one hour of contact (i.e. teaching/lecture) time each week for one semester of 15 weeks) or 30 hours practical/laboratory/field work (i.e. two hours of practical/laboratory/field work per week for one semester of 15 weeks).
 See also credit.
 Criteria Generally speaking, criteria along with standards or requirements are statements reflecting an accrediting body's expectations of a programme or a provider.
 The criteria also elaborate on the methods/procedures, the extent/degree required for compliance with the condition(s) of eligibility in order to be granted registration or accreditation.
-Cross-border tertiary education Education at the tertiary level that takes place in situations where the teacher, learner, programme, educational provider or course materials cross national jurisdictional borders.
-Cross-border tertiary education may include tertiary level education offered by public/private and not-for-profit/for-profit educational providers.
-It encompasses a wide range of modalities, in a
+Cross-border tertiary Education at the tertiary level that takes place in situations where the teacher,